Use our convenient online scheduler to book an appointment now.

 Although ankle arthritis is 5-10 times less common than arthritis in larger joints, when it strikes it causes significant issues with mobility.
 Seeing a foot and ankle care expert ensures you get customized treatment for your joint, from custom orthotics to anti-inflammatory treatments to ankle surgery in severe cases.

-If you have a condition that can benefit from specialized foot and ankle care, call the Town Center Orthopaedic Associates office nearest you and schedule an evaluation.
+If you have a condition that can benefit from specialized foot and ankle care, call the Town Center Orthopaedics office nearest you and schedule an evaluation.
 You can also request an appointment online now!